DIVINO ESTATE WINERY

 Our plan is to offer wine to our on-site winery customers, with customer-supplied containers.
 This is common in Europe and has taken hold with beer growlers in many areas.
 B.C. was an early adopter of bulk foods in supermarkets, something that was ahead of its time and has still not taken hold in many areas of the US.

-It will be an uphill battle with controlling authorities for sure, but the environmental and consumer support should make it a reality soon.
+It will be an uphill battle with controlling authorities for sure, but the environmental and consumer support should make it a reality in B.C. someday.

 Stay tuned.